NotSoOld/OpenGPSS/Manual.md

 \- **do not** name variables with identical words, they'll be messed up (little explanation: structures are either used as blocks' arguments (in this case, their names are parsed as strings, so, there's no big difference what type this structure was of, if name is correct for block) or their accessible parameters are accessed by dot operator (and different parameters have different names for each structure type, as you can mention).
 And variables can be accessed just like "my\_variable\_name = ...", and you cannot say, what variable is accessed here if you have multiple of them with different types)

-\- **never** name any variables/structures as keywords (including "xact", "chxact", etc.)
+\- **never** name any variables/functions/structures as keywords (including "xact", "chxact", "curticks", "injected", "rejected", etc.)

+\- Always check that names of your own functions/variables/structures do not match with names of built-in functions and functions from attached modules!

+\- Also check that names of modules do not match with keywords or any variables/structures in the system.

-Remember, this project is still in beta, so rules are a subject to change.
+Remember, these rules are always a subject to change.

 ## Executive blocks